CollinErickson/GauPro/cran-comments.md

-This package was accepted to CRAN on 11/14/22.
-The next day I received an email saying I had until 11/29/22 to fix some build errors or the package will be removed from CRAN.

-The errors were from flaky tests that use randomness and fail a small portion of the time.
-I have rewritten these tests so that they will pass consistently.

-I also added a reference to a related paper of mine in the DESCRIPTION and made some other improvements.
+I got an email from Brian Ripley on Jan 11, 2023 saying that I needed to fix the issues online by Jan 25, 2023.
+I think I have fixed the issues because I don't see any problems on the following checks.

 ## Test environments